-This Vegan Roasted Pumpkin Dish Has A Gut-Healing Secret Ingredient
+This Roasted Pumpkin Has A Gut-Healing Secret Ingredient

 If you're looking for a healthy and delicious way to enhance flavor in your vegan dishes, you may want to consider miso.
 It's made from fermented soybeans and packed with probiotics, which can help balance the bacteria in your gut and create a healthy microbiome.
 It adds a rich umami undertone to any dish—creams, marinades, and soups; you name it.